jwilger/jwilger.github.io/_posts/2018-05-13-race-report-cherry-pie-men-4-5.md

 ---
 layout: post
 title: "Race Report: 2018 Cherry Pie, Men 4/5"
+excerpt: |
+  This was probably the best-prepared I've ever really been for a bike race...For the first lap-and-a-half, my plan worked out great.

 ---

 This was probably the best-prepared I've ever really been for a bike race.
 I've